kailuowang/henkan/README.md

 Behind the scene, henkan uses [shapeless](https://github.com/milessabin/shapeless) [cats](https://github.com/typelevel/cats) and [kittens](https://github.com/milessabin/kittens).
 No marcos was used directly.

+Henkan can

+1. transform between case classes, which minimize the need to manually using constructor to transform information from one case class to another.

+  Features:

+  a. quick transformation when the source case class has all the fields the target case class has: e.g. `a.to[B]()`

+  b. supplement (if source case class doesn't have a field) or override field values. e.g. `a.to[B].set(foo = "bar")`

+  c. use the default values of the target case classes if needed

+2. transform between a runtime data type and a case class.
+Usually this type of transformation is done either manually or through some macro generated transformers.
+Using shapeless can achieve this as well, henkan is providing a generic transformer library on top of shapeless, which minimizes the boilerplate needed.
+However this part is also experimental and, as of now, limited than the macro solution.

+  Features:

+  a. transform any runtime data type to an arbitrary Monad of taget case class - you just need to provide some `FieldReader`s that can read primitive values out of the runtime data type given a field name.

+  b. supports default value.

+  c. support recursive case classes, i.e. case class that has case class fields.

 ## Examples

 ### Transform between case classes